rubyflames/wdi-project-1-rachel/README.md

 ------------------------------------------------------------------

 The Dungeon was created with HTML5, CSS and vanilla JavaScript.
-Math.random() used to generate jewel types in JavaScript
+Math.random() used to generate jewel types in JavaScript.
+Table object was created in JavaScript.
 Audio:
-•background music: Piercing Light (Mako Remix) by League of Legends mixed with Monster Attack! by tabletopaudio.com •game SFX: Spear Throw Sound (http://soundbible.com/1622-Spear-Throw.html) and Glass Break Sound (http://soundbible.com/1765-Glass-Break.html)
+•background music: Piercing Light (Mako Remix) by League of Legends mixed with Monster Attack! by tabletopaudio.com

+•game SFX: Spear Throw Sound (http://soundbible.com/1622-Spear-Throw.html) and Glass Break Sound (http://soundbible.com/1765-Glass-Break.html)

 Fonts: Google Fonts